 The team consists of the organizers of the Fairfield County Concours d’Elegance who conducted the event in Westport for nine years.
 When the event closed after its 2011 event, they conducted a vintage car rally and fundraiser for St. Vincent’s Behavioral Health Services finishing on the Veterans’ Memorial Green with the tour cars on display.
 They are: Bill Scheffler, Co-founder and Chairman and Frank Taylor, Co-founder and Executive Director and Tim Walsh.

 Since their first rally event in 1993, Vintage Rallies has grown into an extended family group of thousands of car-enthusiasts who come back year after year to see their friends, enjoy their cars and share another 1,000-mile adventure.
 In 2014, they celebrated their 85th national event.
 They have held events in the Northeast US, Canadian Rockies, Southeast US, and Southwest US.
 Their 2015 schedule includes the New England 1000 in CT, NY, MA and VT, the Southwest Passage in NM, CO and UT and the Mountain Mille in VA and WV.
 Principals in Vintage Rallies are Rich and Jean Taylor.
-For more information avout Vintage Rallies, click here.
+For more information avout Vintage Rallies, click or tap here.